keiziapurba/Home-Credit--ViX-/README.md

 ### Problem Statement
 Building a model to predict how capable each applicant is of repaying a loan, so that loan sanctioning is done only for the applicants who are likely to repay the loan.

-## Evaluation Matrix
-- **Area Under Curve (AUC)**: An ROC curve is the most commonly used way to visualize the performance of a binary classifier, and AUC is (arguably) the best way to summarize its performance in a single number.
-- **Confusion Matrix**: To get an overview of complete predictions.
 ---

 ## Data Overview